 We are a Voluntary Aided school and as such draw upon the resources of the local Anglican Church and Diocese as a means for our children witnessing Christianity as a living faith.
-We take into account that the majority of pupils are of other faiths and beliefs and draw upon their experience.
-We reflect the fact that the religious traditions of Great Britain are, in the main Christian, while taking account of the other principal religions represented in Great Britain.
+We take into account that the majority of pupils are not of Christian faith and draw upon their experience.
+We reflect the fact that the religious traditions of Great Britain are, in the main Christian, while taking account of principal religions represented in Great Britain.